 We end our exploration of Rockwell Kent and Christmas with a couple of his many illustrations showing decorated Christmas trees.
 The first is the cover for the December 23, 1925 issue of "The Outlook."
-The second is from a painting Kent did for General Electric that was used on a GE calendar in 1946.
+The second is from a painting Kent did for General Electric that was used on a GE calendar in 1947.
 As a bonus, here is a preparatory drawing for the painting from the Kent papers at Columbia University.
-Kent did several paintings for GE for their calendars.
+Kent did an earlier painting for GE for their 1946 calendar.
+Kent had a troubled relationship with GE and discusses this relationship on pages 569-570 of "It's Me O Lord".